Boosting Workplace Morale With Murals: The Power of Art

 Feature Local Artists

-Commissioning work from artists in your area supports the local arts community and leads to murals that reflect the culture and spirit of your city.
-Employees will also appreciate the connection to place.
-Look for artists with experience designing large-scale murals.
+Commissioning local artists supports your arts community and creates works that reflect your city’s character.
+Employees often appreciate the deeper sense of place.
+Look for artists experienced in large‑scale murals.

 Leave Room for Personal Interpretation

-Following these tips will help you find murals that motivate, inspire, and bring your team together.
-Place them in high-traffic areas where many employees will be exposed to their positive influence.
+Following these tips will help you select murals that motivate, inspire, and bring your team together.
+Place them where many employees will feel their positive impact.

 Where to Place Murals for Maximum Impact